AndrewDongminYoo/docs-trunk-io-ko/check/getting-started.md

----
-description: How to install the Trunk CLI to check your code in less than 60 seconds.
----

 # Getting Started

+How to install the Trunk CLI to check your code in less than 60 seconds.

 The `trunk` command line tool runs locally on your developer machine, right where your code is.